 Tell your healthcare provider and the healthcare person doing the scan if you wear a medicated adhesive patch.

 Mention if you have any metal in your body.
-This includes loose pieces of metal or metal devices such as an aneurysm clip, a pacemaker, a prosthesis, or an intraocular lens.
+This includes loose pieces of metal or metal devices such as an aneurysm clip, a pacemaker, a prosthesis, braces on your teeth, or an intraocular lens.

 Tell your healthcare provider if you are pregnant.